-LOS ANGELES (CNS) - Detectives are seeking a suspect and a possible witness in a hit-and-run collision in downtown Los Angeles that severely injured a 61-year-old woman, police said.
+LOS ANGELES (CNS) - Detectives are seeking a suspect and a possible witness in a hit-and-run collision in downtown Los Angeles that severely injured a 61-year-old woman.

 According to Martin, the suspect then stopped, pulled her from underneath the vehicle and got back into the driver's seat.

 The suspect then drove away from the scene without offering any aid, according to a Los Angeles Police Department bulletin.
 The Genesis was last seen driving southbound on Los Angeles Street from Fourth Street.

 The driver is described as a Black man with a thin build, between 170 and 190 pounds and between 25 and 30 years old.